-Reflections on an early fall walk
+Reflections on a fall walk

 It was 59° that September morning, and there had been a nip of fall in the air for three days.
 The spiky balls were swelling on the chestnut tree.
 Squirrels were scampering hither and yon—their activity seemed to be increasing, and I had to wonder if they weren’t responding to some internal urge to begin storing things for the winter.
 I’d seen two flocks of Canada Geese fly over that week.
 That always signals the fall season to me, as they begin their migration south for the winter.